2gis/Winium.StoreApps.CodedUi/README.md

 This is prototype only.
 What emulator to use and emulator's ip are hardcoded (but it can be done programmatically, see parent repository).

+1. Build solution
-1. You will need to launch emulator and deploy your app under test using Visual Studio or AppDeployer (solution comes with included `Winium.StoreApps.TestApp`)
+2. Deploy `Winium.StoreApps.TestApp` to `Emulator 8.1 WVGA 4 inch 512MB`.
+You will need to launch emulator and deploy your app under test using Visual Studio or AppDeployer.
-2. Open emulator `Additional Tools` (`>>` button in top right toolbar of emulator)
-3. Locate `Emulator Adapter #1:` `Network addresses:` and copy `Preferred` IP address
-4. Open solution and navigate to `NewSessionExecutor.cs` file in `Winium.StoreApps.Driver` under `CommandExecutors`
-5. Replace value of `const string InnerIp` with IP adress you have copied (we could have put it in some app config, but it would be done automatically very soon anyways)
-6. If you have Visual Studio different from 2013 or in non standard path, then replace `PathToVsTestConsole` value with actual path to `vstest.console.exe`.
-Note: different versions of z`vs.test.console.exe` might require different command line options, we tested prototype only against VS 2013.
+3. If you have Visual Studio different from 2013 or in non standard path, then replace `VsTestConsolePath` value in App.config with actual path to `vstest.console.exe`.
+Note: different versions of `vs.test.console.exe` might require different command line options, we tested prototype only against VS 2013.
-7. Build solution
+4. Run `Winium.StoreApps.Driver`
-8. Run tests (solution comes with `sample_test.py`)
+5. Run tests (solution comes with `sample_test.py`)

 This is only a prototype.
-Deployment and ip address resolution will be made programmatically.
+App deployment will be made programmatically in future versions.
 We already support some basic commands:
 - NewSession
 - FindElement